citrix/citrix-cvad-site-deployment-module/README.md

 # Site Deployment Module for Citrix® Virtual Apps and Desktops

+The Site Deployment Module for Citrix® Virtual Apps and Desktops aims to provide a simplified way to deploy a functional site.
+This module also offers flexibility and options to customize the site.
+A single command can be used to deploy the entire site without worrying about all of the technical details.

 ## Environment Requirement
 1. PowerShell with version `5.0` or higher
 2. PowerShell `Az` module with version `9.0.0` or higher